Big Five personality traits: Agreeableness

 Agreeableness is the general concern for social harmony.
 Agreeable individuals value getting along with others.
 They are generally considerate, kind, generous, trusting and trustworthy, helpful, and willing to compromise their interests with others.
 Agreeable people also have an optimistic view of human nature.
-Being agreeable helps us cope with stress.
+Agreeableness is associated with mental health.

 Disagreeable individuals place self-interest above getting along with others.
 They are generally unconcerned with others' well-being and are less likely to extend themselves for other people.
 Sometimes their skepticism about others' motives causes them to be suspicious, unfriendly, and uncooperative.
 Disagreeable people are often competitive or challenging, which can be seen as argumentative or untrustworthy.

 Because agreeableness is a social trait, research has shown that one's agreeableness positively correlates with the quality of relationships with one's team members.
 Agreeableness also positively predicts transformational leadership skills.
 In a study conducted among 169 participants in leadership positions in a variety of professions, individuals were asked to take a personality test and be directly evaluated by supervised subordinates.
 Very agreeable leaders were more likely to be considered transformational rather than transactional.
 Although the relationship was not strong (r=0.32, β=0.28, p<0.01), it was the strongest of the Big Five traits.
 However, the same study could not predict leadership effectiveness as evaluated by the leader's direct supervisor.

 Conversely, agreeableness has been found to be negatively related to transactional leadership in the military.
 A study of Asian military units showed that agreeable people are more likely to be poor transactional leaders.
 Therefore, with further research, organisations may be able to determine an individual's potential for performance based on their personality traits.
 For instance, in their journal article "Which Personality Attributes Are Most Important in the Workplace?"
 Paul Sackett and Philip Walmsley claim that conscientiousness and agreeableness are "important to success across many different jobs."